26 Best Things to Do in Bainbridge Island WA 2026

 10. Blackbird Bakery has the best coffee time or coffee date

 Who doesn’t love to get a refreshing cup of coffee?
-We love to have it any time of the day to relieve our tired minds.
+We love having it at any time of day to relieve our tired minds.
 So, here’s the perfect place to enjoy your coffee with the bakery items they provide.

-Herkimer Coffee Roasting Company sources the coffee since they are known for their ethical production.
-In addition, this restaurant sells its Granola (breakfast food) and themed t-shirts nationwide.
+Herkimer Coffee Roasting Company sources its coffee because it is known for its ethical production practices.
+This restaurant also sells its Granola (breakfast food) and themed T-shirts nationwide.

 11. Get the perfect historic American delicacies in the Harbour Public House

-It’s a waterfront restaurant that serves American food with historic essence.
-This restaurant has won several awards for the “below-mentioned” dishes.
+It’s a waterfront restaurant serving American food with a historic vibe.
+This restaurant has won several awards for the dishes listed below.

-Their shows got streamed earlier on various news and travel channels.
-In addition, they can arrange a beautiful dinner for you to make the night special.
+Their shows have been streamed earlier on various news and travel channels.
+To make the night special, they can arrange a beautiful dinner for you.

 12. The famous Illahee State Park

 Illahee State Park is in Port Orchard Bay near Bremerton.
-Two local veterans died in World War 1, and their memorials were established in Illahee State Park.
+Two local veterans died in World War 1, and memorials to them were established in Illahee State Park.
 There is a beach line in front of the park.

 This park has dense forests and shell-covered beaches.
 Illahee State Park also includes two picnic spots, a boating ramp, picnic shelters with electricity, and a playground for kids.